-Annual Butterfly Dragonfly Race organized by BCSSL is going to be held this time for the 3rd consecutive year.
-The event will be held on March 5th Staurday at Diyasaru Park, Thalawathugoda.
+Annual Butterfly Dragonfly Race organized by BCSSL was held successfully this time for the 3rd consecutive year, on Saturday, 19th of May, at Diyasaru Park, Thalawathugoda.

-The objective is to promote butterfly and dragonfly watching in urban wetland parks around Colombo in order to increase public engagement with nature, and to increase awareness on their conservation.
+The objective wass to promote butterfly and dragonfly watching in urban wetland parks around Colombo in order to increase public engagement with nature, and to increase awareness on their conservation.

 කෘමිතුරු | Krumithuru